apify/apify-docs/sources/academy/tutorials/node_js/multiple-runs-scrape.md

 ```

 Once you initialized the request queue and dataset, you can start scraping the website.
-In this example, we will use the CheerioCrawler to scrape the https://warehouse-theme-metal.myshopify.com/.
+In this example, we will use the CheerioCrawler to scrape [the example of ecommerce website](https://warehouse-theme-metal.myshopify.com/).
 You can create your scraper from the [Crawlee + Cheerio TypeScript Actor template](https://apify.com/templates/ts-crawlee-cheerio).

 <Tabs groupId="main">